BONE HEALTH SIG

 Bone Health SIG Member Resources

-Welcome Letter – April 2023
+Welcome Letter – October 2023

-2023 continues with our focus on building the Bone Health toolkit.
+We are heading into the final stretches of 2023, and our focus continues on building the Bone Health Toolkit.
 We are excited to bring this resource to life and feel that it will be an important resource for both clinicians and patients with osteoporosis and compromised bone health.
 This toolkit will include guidance for evidence based screening, evaluation and interventions that are based upon the CPG/Delphi Study, as well as a compendium of additional resources that are user friendly and accessible.
-Our working goal is to have this available in Fall 2023.
+We are excited to bring both the Toolkit and the KT from the CPG/Delphi to life as a resource for your practice and patients.

 Lisa Hamilton PT, DPT, NCPT, CHWC